Silver overlay: Classifying

 Early items designed and produced by Friedrich Deusch are very classical, and this was followed by an abstract phase of Art Déco in its purest form.
 From the 1950s, it was more a concrete style with flowers and so forth.
 Deusch applied silver overlay to vases, plates, coffee and tea services, and other items.

 From the outset, the firm of Alfred Veyhl had its own style.
-It was mostly the combination of polychromatic painted details of birds, flowers, and similar motifs, framed with silver.
+It was mostly a combination of polychromatic painted details of birds, flowers, and similar motifs, framed with silver.

 The more abstract designs are rare.
-Alfred, and later his son Manfred Veyhl, were the only ones who used a varnish to avoid silver oxidation.
-Alfred used more softer and rounder lines in his designs, whereas Manfred had a more angular, expressive style.
+Alfred, and later his son Manfred Veyhl, were the only ones who used varnish to avoid silver oxidation.
+Alfred used softer and rounder lines in his designs, whereas Manfred had a more angular, expressive style.
 A specialty for this company was that clients could choose from a certain range of porcelain forms and décors.
 The items were then produced exclusively in a single production run.

 An outstanding figure is Friedrich Wilhelm Spahr.
 There is evidence that he learned his skill from Friedrich Deusch (some items of both firms have very similar formal designs).
-He was not only an artisan but an artist in developing repeating circumferential forms in a perfect and harmonic proportion.
+He was not only an artisan but an artist in developing repeating circumferential forms in perfect and harmonic proportion.
 Very often it is the pure arrangement of lines (curved or straight), or their combination, with flowers or birds.
-Never over-designed, but enough to divide the small surface (for example of a vase) in a self-evident and harmonious way.
-Like the others, not only did he design and apply the silver overlay, he also prepared the porcelain with his own enamel colors, painted the motifs and engraved the silver.
-Of course he did not produce all these items by himself.
-Spahr's factory employed about forty specialized workers.
+Never over-designed, but enough to divide the small surface (for example, a vase) in a self-evident and harmonious way.
+Like the others, not only did he design and apply the silver overlay, but he also prepared the porcelain with his own enamel colors, painted the motifs, and engraved the silver.
+He did not produce all these items by himself, instead, Spahr's factory employed about forty specialized workers.
 The outstanding engraved pieces show the unrivaled quality of Spahr.